 With the wrappers removed, leave the crayons to dry or use an old towel to remove excess water.

-If you have left over crayons that don’t match up you can combine them in a single muffin circle to make a rainbow crayon.
+If you have leftover crayons that don't match up you can combine them into a single muffin circle to make a rainbow crayon.

 Heating the crayon in the oven

 Preheat your oven to 300F before baking your crayon filled tray for 15 minutes or until the wax has completely melted

 Microwave on high for two minutes, stir each section with a toothpick before further microwaving until completely melted.
 Do not place metal pans in the microwave, this method is for silicon pans only.